yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 ### 12.3.1 Interrupting Threads
 A thread terminates when its `run` method returns, or if an exception occurs that is not caught in the method.
 *  there is no way to force a thread to terminate.
 However, the `interrupt` method can be used to request termination of a thread.
-*  When the `interrupt` method is called on a thread, the interrupted status of the thread is set.
+*  When the `interrupt` method is called on a thread, the interrupted status of the thread is set for object.
 ```
-while (!Thread.currentThread().isInterrupted() && more work to do) {
+while (!Thread.currentThread().isInterrupted() && more work to do) { //Thread.currentThread method to get the current thread

        do more work
 }

 ```
-* This is where the `InterruptedException` comes in.
-When the interrupt method is called on a thread that blocks on a call such as `sleep`or `wait`.
+* If a thread is blocked, it cannot check the interrupted status.
+This is where the `InterruptedException` comes in
+* When the interrupt method is called on a thread that blocks on a call such as `sleep`or `wait`. the blocking call is terminated by an `InterruptedException.`
+* If you call the `sleep` method when the interrupted status is set, it doesn’t sleep.
+Instead, it clears the status (!) and throws an `InterruptedException`

 `interrupted` and `isInterrupted.`
 * The `interrupted` method is a static method that checks whether the current thread has been interrupted.
        * Furthermore, calling the `interrupted` method clears the interrupted status of the thread.
 * The `isInterrupted` method is an instance method that you can use to check whether any thread has been interrupted.

 ### 12.3.2 Daemon Threads
-` t.setDaemon(true)` :  turn a thread into a `daemon` thread by calling
+> `t.setDaemon(true)` :  turn a thread into a `daemon` thread by calling A daemon is simply a thread that mainly serve User thread。
 * This method must be called before the thread is started.
 * daemon threads are low-priority threads whose only role is to provide services to user thread

 ### 12.3.4 Handlers for Uncaught Exceptions
-The `run` method of a thread cannot throw any checked exceptions, but it can be terminated by an unchecked exception.
+> The `run` method of a thread cannot throw any checked exceptions, but it can be terminated by an unchecked exception.

+`UncaughtExceptionHandler`
 * before the thread dies, the exception is passed to a handler (`Thread.UncaughtExceptionHandler` interface)for uncaught exceptions.
 * You can install a handler into any thread with the `setUncaughtExceptionHandler` method.
+* Install a default handler for all threads with the static method `setDefaultUncaughtExceptionHandler` of the Thread clas

 ### 12.3.5 Thread Priorities
+> Every thread has a priority
 You can increase or decrease the priority of any thread with the `setPriority` method.
 * You can set the priority to any value between MIN_PRIORITY (defined as 1 in the Thread class)
 * MAX_PRIORITY (defined as 10).